Filters are also known as pressure filters, return line filters, screw-on filters, offline filters, suction filters or air breathers.

 Return line filters are located just before the fluid returns into the reservoir.
 They should catch all of the dirt entering the system from the pump and actuators.
 Because they are low pressure they can provide a more cost-effective way of achieving fine filtration with good dirt retention capacity.

 Offline filters have a separate pump system to take fluid from the reservoir, pass it through a filter, before returning it to the reservoir again.
-This allows the fluid to be cleaned even if the machine is not active and often has high flow rates that ensure maximum cleanliness for minimum equipment failures.
+This allows the fluid to be cleaned even if the machine is not active and often have high flow rates that ensure maximum cleanliness for minimum equipment failures.

 Air breathers are also a vital part of the complete filtration system.
 When each cylinder extends it will draw air into the reservoir via the air breather.
 If this does not include a sufficiently fine filter then the dirty air will enter the reservoir and quickly contaminate the fluid.